-In light of the conflict in the Ukraine, the fuel prices have significantly risen and the cost of raw materials has gone up.
-This has added to the costs for the Group.
+In light of the continuing conflict in the Ukraine, the fuel prices and raw material costs have remained high.
+This continues to increase costs for the Group.
 The Ukrainian subsidiary is no longer a going concern and its separate financial statements will be prepared on a non-going concern basis.
-However the Group is expected to continue as a going concern, therefore the consolidated financial statements have been prepared on a going concern basis.
+However the Group is expected to continue as a going concern, therefore these interim consolidated financial statements have been prepared on a going concern basis.